Women’s Recruiting Coordinator

 He has led the women's cross country squad to consistent success in New England Division III competition, as the Camels have defeated over 70 percent of their opponents in dual and invitational meets during Bishop’s tenure.
 They have annually vied for a spot among the top ten teams in the region and have been ranked among the nation’s top 35 Division III teams during four different seasons.

 Camel track & field athletes have made regular appearances at recent NCAA Division III Championships, and Alex Samma ’09 won the program’s first-ever national title during the 2009 indoor season by capturing first place in the triple jump.
 Mike LeDuc ‘14 became the squad’s first two-time national champion, as he won the 2013 and 2014 3000-meter steeplechase titles and ran the third-fastest time in Division III history.
 LeDuc was a nine-time All-American and also won the steeplechase at the 2014 Penn Relays.

 The Camels made their first appearance in an NCAA Championship relay during the 2014 indoor season as the women’s distance medley relay team captured 10th place.
 The men’s distance medley relay foursome followed that up with a ninth-place finish at the 2016 NCAA Indoor Championship.
-Ashley Curran '17 (5000 meters), Bella Franz '17 (800 meters, 1500 meters, mile, DMR), Amanda Jacobsen '17 (DMR), Caroline Leonard '16 (DMR), Koko Mensah ’20 (shot put) Danny Aschale ’20 (5,000 meters), Ben Bosworth '17 (Mile, DMR), Connor Trapp '18 (DMR), Niall Williams '16 (DMR) and Christian Whitaker '18 (DMR) have all made NCAA Championship appearances in recent seasons.
+Ashley Curran '17 (5000 meters), Bella Franz '17 (800 meters, 1500 meters, mile, DMR), Amanda Jacobsen '17 (DMR), Caroline Leonard '16 (DMR), Koko Mensah ’20 (shot put) Danny Aschale ’20 (5,000 meters), Ben Bosworth '17 (Mile, DMR), Connor Trapp '18 (DMR), Niall Williams '16 (DMR), Christian Whitaker '18 (DMR) and Shannon Kennedy ’19 (heptathlon) have all made NCAA Championship appearances in recent seasons.

 Bishop graduated from Connecticut College in 1984 after a four-year cross country and track career.
 He served as the team captain and was named the Most Valuable Runner of the cross country team in his senior year.
-Bishop represents the New England region on the USTFCCCA Division III Cross Country Executive Committee.
+Bishop represented the New England region on the USTFCCCA Division III Cross Country Executive Committee for 30 years, completing his term last December, and continues to serve in his role as the rankings coordinator for the New England Division III Coaches Association.